 Drainage

-Individual stages of development must demonstrate compliance with the staged delivery of ultimate drainage infrastructure in accordance with Plan 26 of the incorporated Armstrong Creek East Precinct Structure Plan.
+Individual stages of development must demonstrate compliance with the staged delivery of ultimate drainage infrastructure in accordance with Plan 26 of the incorporated Armstrong Creek East Precinct Structure Plan or Plan 16 of the incorporated Armstrong Creek South Precinct Structure Plan.

 Flood Mitigation

-Any permit application for land that is shown to be subject to flooding in a 1 in 100 year event as detailed on Plan 18 (Flood boundary for existing conditions Q100) in the incorporated Armstrong Creek East Precinct Structure Plan must be referred to the relevant Catchment Management Authority.
+Any permit application for land that is shown to be subject to flooding in a 1 in 100 year event as detailed on Plan 18 (Flood boundary for existing conditions Q100) in the incorporated Armstrong Creek East Precinct Structure Plan or Plan 16 in the incorporated Armstrong Creek South Precinct Structure Plan must be referred to the relevant Catchment Management Authority.

 Requirements for Native Vegetation

+Armstrong Creek East Precinct

 Prior to the removal, destruction or lopping of any native vegetation including dead native vegetation an Offset Plan concerning the land must be prepared in accordance with Tables 5 and 6 of the incorporated Armstrong Creek East Native Vegetation Precinct Plan (NVPP) to the satisfaction of the Department of Environment and Primary Industries and the responsible authority.

 Any permit application for land containing native vegetation identified by the NVPP, or land that is identified within the NVPP as an offset site must be referred to the Department of Environment and Primary Industries.

+Armstrong Creek South Precinct

+The requirements of Clause 52.17 apply to the Armstrong Creek South Precinct.

+The removal of any vegetation must be generally in accordance with Plan 7 in the incorporated Armstrong Creek South Precinct Structure Plan.

+Prior to the removal, destruction or lopping of any native vegetation, including dead native vegetation, an Offset Plan concerning the land must be prepared to the satisfaction of the Department of Environment, Land Water and Planning and the Responsible Authority.

 4.2 Conditions for subdivision permits that allow for the creation of a lot of less than 300 square metres